Klooskie/CoronaVirusDataExploration/README.md

 # CoronaVirusDataExploration
-This repository contains scrapped corona virus related data and its analysis
+This repository contains scrapped corona virus related data from WHO and Twitter and its analysis